Florida Senate keeps focus on gun violence as 2020 session kicks off

 NRA lobbyist Marion Hammer slammed the background check bill — which would address the so-called gun show “loophole” — Monday during a Senate committee hearing as “nothing less than gun control on steroids.”

-Hammer helped make Florida a laboratory for pro-gun legislation, but the politics have shifted on guns in recent years, with some Republican lawmakers willing to buck the NRA to advance modest gun restrictions.
+Hammer helped make Florida a laboratory for pro-gun legislation, but the political discourse on guns has shifted in recent years, with some Republican lawmakers willing to buck the NRA to advance modest gun restrictions.

 “It’s a reflection of the fact that as a society you see a lot more support for reasonable gun measures,” said Sen. Anitere Flores, R-Miami.
 “There is a strong place and a strong commitment to protecting a personal right to bear arms, but I believe that as a nation and certainly as a state you’ve seen the tide shifting to recognize that you can still have a strong second amendment with reasonable measures to ensure people’s safety.”

-The legislation being advance in the Senate (SB 7028) also builds on the red flag law adopted after Parkland.
-Mental health professionals already are required to warn law enforcement if a patient threatens to kill someone or cause serious injury and law enforcement.
+The legislation being advanced in the Senate (SB 7028) also builds on the red flag law adopted after Parkland.
+Mental health professionals already are required to warn law enforcement if a patient threatens to kill someone or cause serious injury.
 The bill would expand that warning requirement to paramedics, doctors, nurses and other health care professionals.

 Whether any of these proposals have a chance of passing the House and securing the governor’s signature remains to be seen.